 "Longer term, I am very interested in things like time banks.
 Initially, I wanted to simply create two fields in a member profile: (1) what you have to offer and (2) what you're seeking.
 I want to ask it in a way that people would enter that data irrespective of whether they were selling, trading, or giving it away."

-Araceli Camargo-Kilpatrick, founder of THE CUBE in London (and soon-to-be-open We Create NYC), says that her members use something they call the 'circular economy'.
+Araceli Camargo-Kilpatrick, founder of THE CUBE in London (and soon-to-be-open Input Lofts), says that her members use something they call the 'circular economy'.
 "We feel that in order to get things moving in a coworking space where people's budgets are slim, we help each other generate economy.
 For example, we would provide innovation advice for free to someone in exchange for connecting us with potential clients."